Michael Mallin: Easter Rising

 After an intense week of fighting, exhausted and hungry Mallin wrote a note to his wife Agnes.
 The note was written on the inside of a used envelope that has been torn open at the sides.
 It read – "My darling wife all is lost.
 My love to all my children, no matter what my fate I am satisfied I have done my duty to my beloved Ireland, and you, and to my darling children.
 I charge you as their sole guardian now to bring them up in the national faith of your father, and of my faith, of our unborn child [may] God and his blessed Mother help you and it.
 I said all was lost, I meant all but honour and courage.
 God and his blessed Mother again guard and keep you my own darling wife".

 Mallin obeyed the order and surrendered his position to Captain H.E.
 De Courcy-Wheeler, Staff Captain to General Lowe, acting Commander of British troops in Ireland.
 Mallin and the men and women under his command were arrested and taken prisoner.
 They were escorted first to Ship Street Barracks at Dublin Castle then on to Richmond Barracks, at Inchicore where Mallin was separated for court-martial.
-Mallin was court-martialled on 5 May, found guilty of the charge of treason and he was executed by firing squad in the stonebreaker's yard at Kilmainham Gaol at sunrise on 8 May 1916.
+Mallin was court-martialled on 5 May.

 The summary trial by field general court-martial, an all-military court, was held in-camera.
 There was no jury in the court, and no independent observers or members of the public were permitted to attend.
 The trial was hardly impartial, and there was certainly a significant conflict of interest in the selection of the president of the court.
 The trial lasted less than 15 minutes.
 The court president was Brigadier Ernest Maconchy and the other members of the court-martial were, Lieutenant Colonel A.M.
 Bent, and Major F.W Woodward.
 The prosecuting officer was Ernest Longworth, a commissioned officer in the Training Corps at Trinity College, and a member of the Irish Bar.
 Mallin had no legal representation during the proceedings.
 The principal witness for the prosecution was Captain De Courcy-Wheeler.
 His eye-witness account of the surrender is presented in his evidence to the court-martial, and his first-hand account of the surrender and court-martial was presented in his memoir.
 He stated to the court-martial that "the prisoner [Mallin] came forward…. saluted and said he wished to surrender ….and stated he was the Commandant of the garrison".
 Mallin didn't challenge Captain De Courcy-Wheeler's statements.
 According to Wheeler, when Mallin was asked if he wished to question him, Mallin replied...No.